A mockingbird snacks on Red Sprite winterberries. Photo by Mike Tschappat

 WHERE TO SEE THIS PLANT

-On the High Line between Gansevoort and West 14th Streets, between West 20th and West 23rd Streets.
+You can see Red Sprite winterberry on the High Line between Gansevoort and Little West 12th Streets and between 20th and 23rd Streets.